-Appeals against proposals to dismiss to
+Appeals against proposals to dismiss to the council, appeals against action short of dismissal

 Introduction

 The model procedures should be followed except in so far as the parties locally agree to vary them.
 The council has discretion in how far to follow the agreed guidance.
 The Local Government Association (LGA) and the Association of Local Authority Chief Executives and Senior Managers (ALACE) through the JNC for Chief Executives commend this model procedure because: